 Skylift.
 You can lift a creature the same size as you or smaller in the air if they are in light armor.
 If the creature is wearing medium armor you fly as if in difficult terrain.
 If the creature falls they take 1d6 bludgeoning damage per foot of the fall

-You can burn one of your highest spell slots for an additional 10 feet of flight speed for 1 hour.
-Once you burn your spell slot for speed you can’t use it again until a rest occurs or until your spell slot recharges.
+At 9th level, You can burn one of your highest level spell slots for an additional 10 feet of flight speed for 1 hour.
+Once your spell slot is used for speed you can’t use it again until a rest occurs or until your spell slot recharges.

 Item: a pair goggles or an ocular device. (requires attunement)